YahiaElTai/ms-commerce/README.md

 A materialized view is a read-only representation of the source data in a format that best serves that specific microservice.

-This approach ensures loose coupling between microservices at the trade-off of eventual consistency.
+This approach ensures loose coupling between microservices at the trade-off of eventual consistency and data duplication.

 **Example Flow**

 - A POST request is sent to the cart service to create a new cart.
-- The cart service creates the cart and stores it in the database and then sends an event `cart_created` containing JSON of the new cart with all its fields.
+- The cart service creates the cart and stores it in its own database and then sends an event `cart_created` containing JSON of the new cart with all its fields.
-- This event is sent via Cloud Pub/Sub to a specific topic `cart_created`, the later can have many subscribers for example the order service and the customer service needs to know when a new cart is created.
+- This event is sent via Cloud Pub/Sub to a specific topic `cart_created`, the later can have many subscribers for example the order service and the customer service need to know when a new cart is created.
-- Each service that cares about `cart_created` event subscribes to that topic and created a handler to handle all events coming from that topic.
+- Each service that cares about `cart_created` event subscribes to that topic and creates a handler to receive incoming events from that topic.
-- A handler's responsibility is to ensure that new data coming in the event is stored in its own local database to ensure data consistency.
+- A handler's responsibility is to ensure data is synchronized between its local version and the source data (cart service) by duplicating the data.
+- The services that care about the `cart` data never updates its own local version of the data since it's read-only but only updates it when it receives events.

+The above flow ensures that the `cart` data is (eventually) consistent across all microservices that cares about it.